About EHS

-EHS offers a rich array of programs, including Collections, Students as Historians, Walking Tours, and EHS’s Pratt House.
-In addition, we maintain a year-round schedule of Events focusing on local history.
+Serving our mission “to engage and inspire the community in Centerbrook, Essex and Ivoryton",” EHS offers a rich array of programs, including Collections, Students as Historians, Walking Tours, and EHS’s Pratt House.
+We maintain a year-round schedule of Events focusing on local history.

-Today the Essex Historical Society is an active and busy local non-profit, succeeding in its mission to inspire the community to become involved in local history.
-Our success is a direct result of the dedication of our staff, interns, and enthusiastic volunteers, and is financed by the support of our members and sponsors.
+Essex Historical Society’s success in generating excitement about local history is a direct result of the dedication of our staff, interns, and enthusiastic volunteers, and is dependent upon the financial support of our members and sponsors.

 EHS is fortunate to be supported by our wonderful staff, who are passionate about sharing local history with the community.